sanzor/4G-Network-Evolved-Packet-Core/README.md

       - holds the (tcp) connection with the connected client
       - forwards packages from connected client  to PGW
       - forwards messages from PGW to connected client
+      - runs as a process pool for incoming tcp clients
   3. Package Gateway (PGW)
       - keeps the connection between epc and the internet
       - handles bidirectional communication between SGW and internet